HamishMW/portfolio/README.md

 A: You'll need to edit the fragment shader.
 [Check out this issue for more details](https://github.com/HamishMW/portfolio/issues/19#issuecomment-870996615).

-> Q: How do I get the contact for to work?
+> Q: How do I get the contact form to work?

 A: It's set up using a serverless function with AWS Lambda.
 You'll need to set up an AWS account and deploy the function.
 [Refer to this issue for more details](https://github.com/HamishMW/portfolio/issues/21#issuecomment-958727113).